Top U.S. general in Afghanistan steps down as pullout nearly complete

 The U.S. Embassy in Kabul will take the lead role on the ground in Afghanistan following the handover of authority.
 Rear Adm.
 Peter G. Vesely, a Navy SEAL and former operations director for the Defense Intelligence Agency, will be in charge of the security mission there, reporting to Gen. McKenzie at Centcom.

 Pentagon officials have routinely said the United States will maintain a vigorous “over-the-horizon” ability to conduct anti-terrorist missions in Afghanistan that might occur in the future.
-They will continue to offer logistic support to the Afghan defense forces — such as maintenance on their military aircraft — but are still trying to locate nearby third countries where they might occur.
+They will continue to offer logistic support to the Afghan defense forces — such as maintenance on their military aircraft — but are still trying to locate nearby third countries where that might occur.

 Forces of the U.S.-backed Kabul government are desperately trying to slow the battlefield initiative seized by the Taliban in recent months, which have seen more and more of the countryside and even some provincial cities fall to the insurgents.